 Why compostable matters

 Plastic packaging waste is often too contaminated with food waste to be suitable for recycling and is ultimately sent for incineration or to landfill.
 This is where compostable packaging comes in.
-Not only would landfill and incineration be avoided, but the compost produced would return organic matter to the soil.
+Not only would landfill and incineration is avoided, but the compost produced would return organic matter to the soil.